SylmarDev/syl-rnb-calc/SYL-TODO.md

 In general
 - Someday make a test suite to verify this all works
+- On Highest Damage calcs, ties go to the higher ranked move based on the order of moves
 - Finish off special move cases
   - Sun based recovery
   - Flame Charge (no, there's no docs or consensus on the score, but they can click it sometimes when its slower.
 I'd assume similar AI for speed control)